awnukowski/awnukowski.github.io/README.md

 - Explore more cybersecurity tools and configurations

 ## 🍀 My Journey
-I'm still quite early in my IT degree, but I truly enjoy learning how systems work and how we secure them.
+I'm still early in my IT degree, but I truly enjoy learning how systems work and how we secure them.
 This space will continue to grow as I do.

 ## 🔗 Let's Connect! 🔗